-Clean the contacts 1 in the handwheel holder and of the handwheel regularly to ensure their proper functioning.
+Clean the contacts 1 of the handwheel holder and handwheel regularly to ensure their proper functioning.

 The transmission range is amply dimensioned.
-If you should nevertheless happen to come near the edge of the transmission area, which is possible with very large machines, the HR 550 FS warns you in time with a plainly noticeable vibration alarm.
-If this happens you must reduce the distance to the handwheel holder, into which the radio receiver is integrated.
+If you should nevertheless happen to come near the edge of the transmission area, for example, which is possible with very large machines, the HR 550 FS warns you in time with a clearly noticeable vibration alarm.
+If this happens you must reduce the distance to the handwheel holder in which the radio receiver is integrated.

 If interruption-free operation is no longer possible within the transmission range the TNC automatically triggers an emergency stop.
 This can also happen during machining.
-Try to stay as close as possible to the handwheel holder and put the handwheel in its holder when you are not using it.
+Keep the distance to the handwheel holder to a minimum.
+When you are not using the handwheel, place it in the holder.